rykelly82/DevOps-Course-Workshop-Module-07-Learners/gitlab.md

 4. On your repository page, navigate to the CI/CD tab.
 5. You should see a table of pipelines.
 This should have one entry with a name matching your latest commit message.
 Select this entry.
 6. You should see a page with a visual representation of your pipeline, you can click on a job to see the detailed console output.

-> If you haven't already, you will need to enter credit card details at this stage to enable use of the shared job runners.
-GitLab.com will show a notification if this is the case.

 See [the GitLab documentation](https://docs.gitlab.com/ee/ci/quick_start/) for more details on how to get set up GitLab CI/CD and <https://docs.gitlab.com/ee/ci/yaml/index.html> for more details on the syntax of the `gitlab-ci.yml` file.